aiven/devportal/docs/products/mysql/howto/identify-disk-usage-issues.rst

 Identify disk usage issues
 ==========================

-Aiven for MySQL is configured to use ``innodb_file_per_table=ON`` which means that for every table its data and indexes are stored together in a separate ``.idb`` file.
+Aiven for MySQL is configured to use ``innodb_file_per_table=ON`` which means that an ``.idb`` file is generated per table containing its data and indexes.

-Over time, when a table receives a lot of inserts and deletions, the amount of space it occupies on disk can grow significantly larger than the current data in the table.
+Over time, when a table receives a lot of inserts and deletions, the amount of space it occupies on disk can become significantly larger than the current data in the table.
 A classic example of this would be a table containing jobs for a work queue in which rows are repeatedly added to the end of the table and removed from the beginning.

-InnoDB does not release this allocated space back to the operating system automatically, in case the table grows larger in the future, but this can cause problems.
+This happens because InnoDB does not release the allocated space back to the operating system automatically, in case the table grows larger in the future, but this can cause problems.
+Since every other table exists in its own ``.idb`` file, the allocated but unused space is unavailable for the tables to grow.
 Since every other table exists in its own ``.idb`` file, the allocated but unused space is unavailable for the tables to grow.

 Find disk usage issues
 ----------------------